 Obviously, this sort of high-tech sewing machine is a lot more complex than the fully manual sewing machines of 200 years ago, but they are both built around the same simple stitching system: A needle passes a loop of thread through a piece of fabric, where it is wound around another length of thread.
 This ingenious method was one of those rare, inspired ideas that changed the world forever.

-To learn more about sewing machines, including details of their history, check out the links on the next page.
+To learn more about sewing machines, including details of their history, check out the links below.